Tubular-Terriers/code-jam/devlog/README.md

 Almost every member did their first commit by adding their name on the readme

-Lint action was acting up but we found out that the error was rather a non-issue
+Lint action was acting up, but we found out that the error was rather a non-issue

-We drafted out ideas on a shared drawing board
+We drafted our ideas on a shared drawing board

 Our idea revolves around the game `pong` the first game ever created